open-metadata/OpenMetadata/docs/install/metadata-ingestion/connectors/presto.md

 ```
 {% endcode %}

 1. **username** - this is optional configuration, If you are using username/password with presto.
-Please use these fields to configur them
+Please use these fields to configure them
 2. **password** - password for the username
 3. **host_port** - host and port of the Presto cluster
 3. **service\_name** - Service Name for this Presto cluster.
 If you added Presto cluster through OpenMetadata UI, make sure the service name matches the same.